AustralianFootball.com Celebrating the history of the great australian game

 Update Schedule

-Notwithstanding the site’s self-imposed goal of comprehensiveness, australianfootball.com is, and will remain, a work in progress.
-In one sense we can call this first incarnation of the site, ‘australianfootball.com 1.0’, with the implicit understanding that we’re already working feverishly to launch 2.0.
+Notwithstanding the site’s self-imposed goal of comprehensiveness, australianfootball.com is, and will always remain, a work in progress.
+In one sense we can call the first incarnation of the site, launched back in June 2012, ‘australianfootball.com 1.0’, and from that point, it has been expanding consistently with the addition of many new features and content.
+A 'coming soon' feature will be to track all those changes in a numbered pattern and see exactly where we are at.

-To allow readers to gain an understanding of what content we now have on the site, and the content we’ll be adding to the site going forward, we have prepared the summary below.
+To allow readers to gain a better understanding of what content we now have on the site in 2017, as well as the content we’ll be adding going forward, we have prepared a summary below.

 General content

-The core of the written content of the site comes from the former ‘Full Points Footy’ website and associated publications, written by John Devaney.
-At this stage, about 70% of that content has been incorporated, the major missing elements being the majority of photos and other illustrations in the former site, a broad range of tables and ladders, interstate football, great games, the glossary, and the ‘Teams of the Century’, official and unofficial’.
-Almost all these materials are slated for inclusion in australianfootball.com 2.0, the next phase development.
+The core of the club and player profiles on the site. together with over one hundred articles, comes from the former ‘Full Points Footy’ (FPF) website and associated publications, written by John Devaney.
+At this stage, about 90% of the FPF content has been incorporated, the major missing elements being a number of tables, lists, and ladders of various competitions, interstate football (an oversight that we are keen to correct asap), great games, the glossary, and the various ‘Teams of the Century’, official and unofficial’ from various competitions.
+Almost all these materials are slated for inclusion in coming incarnations of the site.

 Fixtures, ladders, and match results

-WAFL - The full fixture and match results for all WAFL (and predecessors) seasons, 1900-2012, are included, but we still need to source and confirm match data for the period 1885-99, and also display progressive round by round ladders.
+WAFL - The full fixture and match results for all WAFL seasons, 1898-2017, are included.
+We still need to source and confirm match data for the period, 1885-1897.

-SANFL - The full fixture and match results for all SANFL (and predecessors) seasons, 1907-1950, and 2012 are included.
-We are currently updating the database to include the period 1951-2011, but still need to source and confirm match data for the period 1877-1906, and also display progressive round by round ladders.
+SANFL - The full fixture and match results for all SANFL seasons, 1897-2017, are included.
+We still need to source and confirm match data for the period, 1877-1896.

-VFA - We don’t have any fixture and match results as yet for the now defunct, but historically important, VFA competition.
-We still need to source and confirm match data for the period 1877-1995, and also display progressive round by round ladders.
+VFA - The full fixture and match results for all VFA seasons for the seasons, 1886-1995, are included.
+We still need to source and confirm match data for the period, 1877-1885.

 Stats Hub